littlebunch/bfpd-api/README.md

 where
   -d use gorm debugging
   -i initialize a database schema
   -c configuration file to use (defaults to ./config.yaml )
+  -p TCP port to run server (defaults to 8080)
   ```
 ### Usage
+Authentication is required for POST, PUT and DELETE.
+Use the login handler to obtain a token which then must be sent in the Authorization header as shown in the examples below.
 >Authenticate and obtain JWT token:
 ```
 curl -X POST -H "Content-type:application/json" -d '{"password":"your-password","username":"your-user-name"}' http://localhost:8080/ndb/api/v1/login